getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 - Are there pricing restrictions?
     - This integration is available for organizations on the [Team, Business, or Enterprise plan](https://sentry.io/pricing/).
 - Who has permission to install this?
-    - You must have both owner/manager permissions in Sentry and owner permissions in GitLab to successfully install this integration.
+    - You must have both organization owner/manager permissions in Sentry and owner permissions in GitLab to successfully install this integration.

 ### JIRA